 - Keep it dark.
 Cannabis does not like bright light or UV-sunrays.
 So, while glass containers are a good recommendation, you might try to find amber, green, or other colored glass.

 - Keep it cool: Some recommend a storage temperature between 10° C (50° F) and 23.8° C (74.84° F).
-But, you might shoot for 12.78° C (55° F) to 21.11° C (70° F).
+But you might shoot for 12.78° C (55° F) to 21.11° C (70° F).
 Too cool may prolong curling which can dry the product, and too high temperatures invite oxidation and mold.

 - Miron Violet Glass containers come in apothecary or wide-mouth styles.
 Stylish and decorative, they also protect the contents from harmful light.

 - CVault® Humidity Controlled Containers come in a variety of sizes.
-Made of food grade stainless steel, they seal air-tight with a 0.24-inch silicone seal.
+Made of food-grade stainless steel, they seal airtight with a 0.24-inch silicone seal.

 - CoolJarz™ sells child-proof containers.
 The CJ Evolution™ Child-Resistant Extract Containers are silicone-lined to protect the quality.

-- Enjoy Jars promote a partitioned container to organize and store several strains of cannabis.
+- Enjoy Jars promotes a partitioned container to organize and store several strains of cannabis.
 Containers hold four herbs without mixing product or smell.
 They come with a mini-Nugtainer and slip into an eco-friendly drawstring bag for travel.